 Not every arrest or criminal charge can be expunged.
 Only certain arrest records and charges – those that did not result in convictions – may be hidden from the general public.
 If an arrest or a criminal charge led to a conviction, the arrest record and the charge cannot be expunged.

 Charges and arrests may be expunged only if no charge was filed, if a charge was filed but then dismissed, or if a jury returned a not guilty verdict at trial.

 Even for a misdemeanor charge like reckless driving, you cannot expunge an arrest record if you were convicted on the charge that you were arrested for.
 Not even the best defense lawyer in Virginia will be able to help you.

 YOU’LL NEED SOME HELP GETTING A RECORD EXPUNGED

 But if you need to have an arrest record or a criminal charge expunged, and the arrest or charge did not lead to a conviction, help is available.
-You’ll need to contact a Fairfax expungement attorney who will explain the process and take the appropriate legal steps on your behalf.
+You’ll need to contact a Manassas expungement attorney who will explain the process and take the appropriate legal steps on your behalf.

 If the record of your arrest or criminal charge is expunged, it will not be seen by the public, and that includes landlords, banks, creditors, and potential employers.

 Specifically, the record of an arrest or a criminal charge may be expunged in this state if and only if the record meets one of these four conditions: